If your struggling with Narcissism Articles issues, please take our survey to see the severity

-Anne Manne, author of The Life of I: The New Culture of Narcissism, said this trend of self-obsession is getting worse because people are getting “hypercompetitive” to be on top.
+Anne Manne, the author of The Life of I: The New Culture of Narcissism, said this trend of self-obsession is getting worse because people are getting “hypercompetitive” to be on top.

 “A condition that has a greater sense of entitlement, are more willing to exploit others and have lack of empathy for others,” she said during an interview with Steve Cannane in ABC’s The Drum.

 These traits were also present in Twenge’s findings, which she concluded to have been consistently increasing together with narcissism.
-Examples of the traits she stated were “extrinsic values, unrealistic expectations, materialism, low empathy, self-views, self-esteem, self-focus, less concern for others, and less interest in helping environment”.
+Examples of the traits she stated were “extrinsic values, unrealistic expectations, materialism, low empathy, self-views, self-esteem, self-focus, less concern for others, and less interest in helping the environment”.

 Initially, I found it difficult to digest the fact that a person who takes a profusion of selfies are more likely to end up being somewhat heartless.
 But it made more sense when I started to see these traits in my narcissistic friend, Lisa.